Gran Fondo Leavenworth

 Warning!
 This ride is HARD and is intended for experienced cyclists.
 There will be over 8400′ of climbing (which is A LOT), much of which is on rough Forest Service roads.
 It will likely be HOT as well.

 Time Limits: You must make it to the Entiat aid station (mile 51) by 1:00 pm.
 If you fail to make the time cut off you are in over your head and we will provide a ride back.
 Should you choose to not accept a ride from our sag support YOU ARE ON YOU OWN.
 If you are concerned about making the time cut off be prepared to catch a ride back in our sweep or have your own support.
 Scoring closes at 5:00 pm.

 What you get: You will receive a super cool limited Gran Fondo Leavenworth souvenir, a well thought out, and well marked course to ride, a well stocked aid station to refuel at mid ride, and a Bavarian meal to refuel post ride courtesy of Der Hinterhof.
 We will also post the times of all finishers for bragging rights.

 Gear: With so many variable course conditions it is hard to say what’s right or wrong.
 Road, cross, or mtb, any one will work, but all will have a disadvantage at some point.
-Personally I would use a cx bike with some beefy road tires.
+My personal choice was my Trek Cronus CX on Specialized Trigger tubeless tires.
 There will be LOTS of climbing so plan accordingly.
 There will be a few sag wagons and aid stations, but it’s good practice to be as self sufficient as possible on these types of rides.
 Weather is always something to consider too.
 It will likely be hot, but high in the mountains anything can happen.
 Bring on the adventure baby!